augmentedfabricationlab/afab_course/README.md

 ## Overview

-This course will consist of a few lectures, several tutorials and project-based exercises.
+This course will be taught by theoretical input, practical examples, exercises, and assignments.

 The topics will include: